Raimel Tapia Player Props: Brewers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.85 team ERA that ranks eighth across all league pitching staffs.
+- The Guardians' 3.89 team ERA ranks ninth across all MLB pitching staffs.

-- The Guardians give up the fifth-fewest home runs in baseball (76 total, one per game).
+- The Guardians give up the seventh-fewest home runs in baseball (78 total, one per game).

+- Bibee (3-2) takes the mound for the Guardians in his 11th start of the season.
+He's put together a 4.05 ERA in 53 1/3 innings pitched, with 51 strikeouts.

-- In his last appearance on Sunday, the right-hander threw 7 1/3 innings against the Arizona Diamondbacks, giving up five earned runs while surrendering seven hits.
+- The righty's last appearance came on Sunday against the Arizona Diamondbacks, when he went five innings, surrendering three earned runs while allowing seven hits.

+- The 24-year-old has an ERA of 4.05, with 8.6 strikeouts per nine innings, in 10 games this season.
+Opponents have a .257 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.